 If you’re not avoiding dairy, my Buttermilk Ranch Dressing recipe is a delicious option.
-If, however, you have a milk allergy, are following AIP, living the Paleo diet, or doing a Whole30, this Dairy-free Ranch Dressing is a fantastic alternative.
+If, however, you have a milk allergy, living the Paleo diet, or doing a Whole30, this Dairy-free Ranch Dressing is a fantastic alternative.
 And in fact, I think I might just like it better than the traditional recipe!

 Made with the lesser amount of coconut milk, it makes an addictive veggie dip…